bitt0n/ai-k8s-redteam/README.md

 ## Getting Started
 1. Clone this repository.
 2. See each tool’s `README` for quickstart commands.
-3. (Optional) Enable GitHub Pages under `site/` to publish the documentation.

 ## Why this repository
 This monorepo consolidates small, practical tools and repeatable checks to speed up assessments of LLM/RAG stacks and Kubernetes environments.
 The focus is reproducibility and minimalism.